Paying for childcare

 The government will gradually replace employer supported childcare with a new tax free childcare scheme starting in 2017.

-The government will introduce a new tax free childcare scheme.
-This was originally scheduled for October 2015 but has now been delayed to early 2017.
 Despite its name this new system has nothing to do with the tax system.
-Instead, parents will pay for childcare via an on-line account and for every 80p you pay into your child's account the government will add a top up payment of 20p.
+Instead, parents can open an online account, which they will use to pay for registered or approved childcare.
+For every £8 you pay into your child's account, the government will add a top up payment of £2.

 Help from social services